 Transfer students who have earned fewer than 45 quarter hours of credit and are under 21 years of age, as of the first day of their first quarter of enrollment, are required to take the ACT.
-They may attend Shawnee State as "provisional students" but must take the ACT during the initial quarter of enrollment.
+They may attend Shawnee State as "provisional students"

+but must take the ACT during the initial quarter of enrollment.
 Transfer students who must take the ACT and have not taken it by the end of their first quarter of attendance will not be permitted to register for subsequent quarters.

 Credits applicable to the curriculum for which the student is applying which were earned at regionally accredited colleges or universities are accepted at the time of admission.
 Generally, courses completed with a grade of "C" or better are eligible for transfer.
-Normally, a "D" is not transferable; however, if the "D" is part of a course sequence in which the student's average grade is "C" or better, a "D" may be transferred.
+Under certain circumstances, a "D" may be transferable.
+See the director of transfer placement for further information.
 The credit hours transferred do not become a part of the grade point average at Shawnee State University.